 Most emails bounce because of a permanent issue with the receiving email account, a temporary issue with the receiving email account, or because the email is blocked by the receiving server.
-When an email bounces, the recipient's server sends a message back to Infusionsoft that describes the reason for the bounce.
-You can view the reasons through the Email Status Report (Marketing > Reports > Email Status Report) and can set up actions that trigger for each type of bounce through Marketing > Settings > Template Settings and click on the Email Status Automation tab.
-You can use these actions to segment people based on bounce issues and/or follow up with individuals to request a new email address or resolve the problem that is preventing email delivery.
+When an email bounces, the recipient's server sends a message back to Keap that describes the reason for the bounce.
+You can view the reasons in the Email Status Report (Marketing > Reports > Email Status Report).
+You can also set up actions that trigger each bounce type (Marketing > Settings > Template Settings and click on the Email Status Automation tab).
+You can use these actions to segment people based on bounce issues and follow up with individuals to request a new email address or resolve the problem that is preventing email delivery.

 A general bounce is recorded when the server could not deliver an email message, but also could not detect a specific reason.
 In most cases, this is related to a soft bounce.